AkBKukU/adam-psu/README.md

 Digi-Key: https://www.digikey.com/short/p0tbzh
 Mouser: https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=6486fe3deb

+**BOM Errata**: For v0.1 boards R4 needs to be changed to 1k instead of `0k.
+The BOM carts have not been updated to reflect this yet.

 The parts selection vary slightly between vendors.
 Equivalent performance low cost parts were selected in each case.